 Making Sugar Pie

-Time to learn how to make a sugar pie … and you don’t need to speak French because I translated my mother-in-law’s recipe for you.
+Time to learn how to make a sugar pie … and you don’t need to speak French because I translated my father-in-law’s recipe for you.

-You will need to mix sugar with molasses.
+You will need to mix sugar with molasses in a medium bowl.

 You COULD be all non-thrifty and buy store-bought brown sugar.
 I have always found that that is too expensive and it doesn’t store well.
 Just mix your own.
 It’ll taste exactly the same.
-No one believes me when I tell them, but it’s true – 2 tablespoons molasses in a bowl, then 1 cup white sugar, and stir until combined.
+No one believes me when I tell them, but it’s true – 2 tablespoons molasses in a bowl, then 1 cup white sugar, and stir until combined, and there you have it – dark brown sugar.

 To that, mix in milk or cream.
 I strongly recommend heavy cream unless you’re making this in the middle of a blizzard and there’s no cream to be found.
 In a recipe like this, counting calories is just silly.